mavvos/SpotifyGlobal/README.md

 This way, to send the Volume Down command to Spotify, you would have to simultaneously press <i>ALT SHIFT P</i>

+> Note: If you want the script to start on Windows boot,  follow [this tutorial.](https://support.microsoft.com/en-us/windows/add-an-app-to-run-automatically-at-startup-in-windows-10-150da165-dcd9-7230-517b-cf3c295d89dd) Make you sure you add a shortcut, not the script itself, if you add the script to the folder the created options.txt file will also open on boot.

 #
 <h3>🐜 Known Issues and Bugs 🦟</h3>
 <ol>